35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 The estate land was in council’s freehold ownership, but securing vacant possession would have significant costs, given the large number of leaseholders and challenging rehousing requirements.
 The strategy was to demolish the worst blocks first; accommodate displaced households on-site and off-site; acquire leaseholder properties and  meeting the desire of residents to remain on the estate.
 The estate residents were secure council tenants and private owners who have bought Right to Buy (RTB) homes, plus number of businesses-leased properties.
 All leaseholder interests were to be bought out.
 (Non-secure tenants?
 Date of ending secure tenancies?)

 The Executive also approved the phased re-housing of Phase 1 residents.
-This would be completed for Phase 1 by 2012, with all estate residents rehoused by 2023.
+It estimates that rehousing displaced Aylesbury residents may take 10% of the overall social houisng supply, up to 2014.
+This would be completed for Phase 1 by 2012 (with all estate residents rehoused by 2023).
 The entire redevelopment of 4,209 new homes was scheduled to be completed by 2027 - Phase 1a by 2013; Phase 1 by 2016; Phase 2 by 2018; Phase 3 by 2020;  Phase 4 by 2027.

 Planning maintenance works would cease on Phase 1, with limited works on Phases 2 and 3 and interim investment  on Phase 4 blocks.
 Southwark says that  *‘The options appraisal concluded that the costs of stock retention were prohibitive and structural failings in some buildings, alongside design deficiencies meant that investment would not alleviate many of the estate’s problems’.*